Zhenxing2020/two_qubit_gate_for_zero_pi_qubit/README.md

 CZ:
 - pulse optimization for CZ, how to save and where to save the pulse params
-- noise less simulations for CZ
+- noiseless simulations for CZ
 - noisy simulations for CZ

 CNOT:
 - pulse optimization for CNOT, how to save and where to save the pulse params
-- noise less simulations for CNOT
+- noiseless simulations for CNOT
 - noisy simulations for CNOT